Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 # Data normalization with explicit-factor correction model of Yaffe and Tanay

 This pipeline illustrates the procedure to normalize and visualize Hi-C **intra-chromosomal contact data only** following the explicit-factor model of [Yaffe and Tanay](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).
 Default species that you can use are human *hg38* and mouse *mm10*.
-For other species use the specific function arguments (see API documentation).
+For other species use the specific function arguments (see [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf)).

+For more information about the Python functions used here check the [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf).

 ## Table of contents